dinaypatil-web/smartfinhub/docs/prd.md

 - Bank or financial institution selection based on chosen country
 - **Complete bank name list available in dropdown for all supported countries**
 - Dropdown includes all major banks and financial institutions for selected country
-- **For India**: Bank selection page includes'BOB World: Banking & Experience' app link for Bank of Baroda customers
+- **Automatic Bank App/Website Link Fetching**: When user selects a bank or financial institution during account creation or editing, system automatically fetches official mobile app links and website URLs for that institution from internet sources
+- System retrieves both Android app (Google Play Store) link and iOS app (Apple App Store) link for the selected bank
+- System also fetches official website URL for the bank or financial institution
+- Fetched links stored in account profile and displayed on account pages and dashboard
+- **Quick Link Display on Account Cards**: Each bank, credit card, and loan account card on dashboard displays quick access buttons:\n  - 'Open App' button: Opens bank's mobile application
+  - 'Visit Website' button: Opens bank's official website in new browser tab
-- **Smart App Store Redirection**: When user clicks'Open App' button for bank/financial institution mobile app:\n  - System automatically detects user's mobile device operating system
+- **Smart App Store Redirection**: When user clicks 'Open App' button:\n  - System automatically detects user's mobile device operating system
   - For Android devices: Redirects to Google Play Store app page
   - For iOS devices: Redirects to Apple App Store app page
+  - For desktop browsers: Displays QR code for mobile app download or redirects to web version if available
   - Seamless redirection without manual app store selection
+- **Website Quick Access**: When user clicks 'Visit Website' button, system opens bank's official website in new browser tab
-  - Works for all bank and financial institution app links throughout the application
+- Quick links available for all bank accounts, credit card accounts, and loan accounts
+- **Link Validation and Updates**: System periodically validates fetched links to ensure they remain active and accurate
+- Automatic link refresh if broken or outdated links detected
+- **For India**: Bank selection page includes 'BOB World: Banking & Experience' app link for Bank of Baroda customers
 - Display bank/financial institution logo on account pages and dashboard
-- Manual bank name entry option if institution not listed\n- **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
+- Manual bank name entry option if institution not listed
+- **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
 - Fetched logos displayed on both account pages and dashboard
 - System caches fetched logos for future use
 - Optional account number entry (only last 4 digits visible on dashboard)